springcomp/self-hosted-simplelogin/README.md

 DISABLE_ONBOARDING=true
 ```

-Then restart the web app to apply: `docker compose restart app`
+Then, to restart the web app, apply: `docker compose restart app`

 ## Miscellaneous